maximeguiblin/Backstage/README.md

   ```

-## How to run
+### How to deploy

-To run, deploy or manage your project in AMLS or Databricks, you will find several commands in the AIP CLI by using the help option:
+To deploy in Azure Container Apps, you can use the command:

   ```
-  $ aip --help
+  $ aip app container deploy
   ```

 ## Documentation

-The documentation of the project is available in the following links:
+The documentation of the project is available in the following links: To be filled

 Please fill here the links to code and product documentations